Over 15 years of poetry West Word poetry

 West Word poetry sessions happen every 2nd and 4th Sunday of the month (except for late December and January.)
 The gig starts at 2pm and runs to around 5pm.

-The convenor, Initially NO, is a diploma carrying writer and editor, who has published a good shelf of books and enjoys drawing.
+The convenor, Initially NO, is a diploma carrying writer and editor, who has published a good shelf of books and is Artist in Residence at a Gallery nearby.
 Initially NO has been convening West Word poetry since 2012, and is local to the area.

 Many poets are moving over to the Footscray area, as it has a large innovative, friendly, artistic, multicultural community that is growing bigger each year.
 West Word poetry has long been part of that.
 If you’ve never been to West Word poetry, or haven’t been for a while, please come along to listen and bring some poems to read on the open stage.